 I admit I have never been a big fan of dips for fruit.
 I’ve only ever been familiar with that little carton that comes with the store made fruit tray.
 Those cloyingly sweet pots of white stuff…yuck.
 I’m not sure what they put in that dip, but it certainly doesn’t add anything to the fruit.

-While there are plenty of super sweet fruit dip recipes out there – yes, some include icing sugar in the ingredient list – I decided to try making a healthier option.
+While there are plenty of sweet fruit dip recipes out there – like our delicious chocolate cream cheese fruit dip – I decided to try making a healthier option.
 After all, a balanced meal should include protein…I needed our dip to have some protein.

 Enter the Greek yogurt.
 Greek yogurt is the thicker, more concentrated form of yogurt, thus it packs a greater protein punch.
 While all yogurt is packed with calcium, potassium and vitamins, Greek yogurt has twice as much protein.
 Which makes it a perfect for what I was looking for.